CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

 * Does it make sense to do an equality comparison at all here?
 * If so, does a structural or a reference comparison make sense?
 * What support does my programming language provide for the appropriate style of comparison?
+* Does my programming language implement equality correctly for this comparison?

 You can ask yourself similar questions when designing a custom type: